oVirt/ovirt-site/source/feature/networkreloaded.html.md

 The main points are:

 *   Multiple network backend design, i.e., ways in which to interact with the kernel, directly or indirectly for setting the networking state in the way we are requested by the engine.
+Motivation:
-This will allow for cross-distribution compatibility, and thus, it is very closely aligned to the future goals of vdsm.
+    -   Cross-distribution compatibility, and thus, very closely aligned to the future goals of vdsm.
+    -   Add support for new technologies by using several backends at the same time: for example iproute2 + openvSwitch.
 *   Object oriented representation of Networking primitives (Bridge, Bond, nic, etc).
-The reasoning behind this is to unify the subject of both info gathering and configuration applying.
+Motivation:
+    -   Currently the network logic is spread among netinfo and configNetworks in a way that makes it a bit difficult to grasp which are the actors in the networks and what are the rules.
+    -   An object oriented approach could help group the current methods into smaller and easier to grasp semantical groups.
 *   Live network information.
-This will make the scalability of network operation much easier.
+Motivation:
+    -   Avoid continuous fetching of all the information.
+    -   Improve scalability.
+    -   Allow for the possibility to have event response actions to fix network problems.

 ### Owner